-Entrance Fees in National Parks of Costa Rica do not include a guide, however, in areas like Corcovado, you must pay for a guide to take you in the Park as there have been cases of visitors coming in by themselves and get lost.
-Some of them unfortunately never found.
+Entrance Fees in National Parks of Costa Rica do not include a guide; however, in areas like Corcovado, you must pay for a guide to take you to the Park as there have been cases of visitors coming in by themselves and getting lost.
+Some of them, unfortunately never found.

 In terms of learning and enjoying the natural history of these fantastic rainforests, a guide is indispensable.
-Usually, they know where the wildlife is, they may have radio equipment with them and a network to communicate if there are monkeys on one trail or a great sloth sight in another.
-Plus they carry telescopes with them for you to see everything up-close and personal.
+Usually, they know where the wildlife is; they may have radio equipment with them and a network to communicate if there are monkeys on one trail or a great sloth sight on another.
+Plus, they carry telescopes with them for you to see everything up-close and personal.